general sensitive skin

 Use Mild Cleansers

 Traditional body soaps are harsh on the skin and can cause damage to the natural moisture barrier of the skin.
 Soap works by removing natural oils from the skin and with those oils go the unwanted debris.
 This is problematic because it can cause dry skin to become even drier.
 Synthetic detergent cleansers or other mild cleansers are preferred.
 Ideally, cleansers should have a low pH consistent with the normal acidic pH of the skin.
-These cleansers tend to be less irritating than traditional soaps and have been found to optimize skin barrier function and help to trap moisture in the skin, while removing the surface dirt.
-There is also evidence to suggest that slightly acidic cleansers help reduce irritation.
+These cleansers tend to be more gentle on skin than traditional soaps and have been found to optimize skin barrier function and help to trap moisture in the skin, while removing the surface dirt.
+There is also evidence to suggest that slightly acidic cleansers are easier on skin.
 Information about the Riversol hydrating cream cleanser, formulated specifically for individuals with dry skin, can be found here.

 Use the Right Moisturizer Regularly